ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_I specified by the message field ID\_CRED\_I is AUTH\_CRED\_C.

-* Exactly one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MUST be included in the EAD\_3 field.
+* Exactly one of the EAD items ACE-OAuth Access Token or Session ID MUST be included in the EAD\_3 field.
 If this is not the case, RS MUST abort the EDHOC session.

-* If the EAD\_3 field includes the EAD item EAD\_ACCESS\_TOKEN, then RS MUST ensure that the access token specified in the EAD item is valid.
-If the EAD\_3 field includes the EAD item EAD\_SESSION\_ID, then RS MUST ensure that the access token associated with the session identifier SESSION_ID specified in the EAD item and with the AUTH_CRED_C used in the EDHOC session is valid.
+* If the EAD\_3 field includes the EAD item ACE-OAuth Access Token, then RS MUST ensure that the access token specified in the EAD item is valid.
+If the EAD\_3 field includes the EAD item Session ID, then RS MUST ensure that the access token associated with the session identifier SESSION_ID specified in the EAD item and with the AUTH_CRED_C used in the EDHOC session is valid.

   The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.